ovn-org/ovn-heater/README.md

 `physical-deployments/physical-deployment.yml`.

 The file should contain the following mandatory sections and fields:
-- `registry-node`: the hostname (or IP) of the node that will run the container image private registry.
-In usual cases this is should be the ORCHESTRATOR machine.
 - `internal-iface`: the name of the Ethernet interface used by the underlay (DB and tunnel traffic).
 This can be overridden per node if needed.
 - `tester-node`: